electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Get Battery Level

-Get the current battery level of device.
+Get the current battery level of the device.

 ```
 getBatteryLevel()